 I remember seeing this photo in Grandpa;s home in Jamaica, Queens as a little kid, but never knew what happened to it.
 Imagine my surprise when a copy of it showed up on E Bay two weeks ago.
 It now hangs in our dining room along with the rest of the Stork Club memorbilia.
 I thought it fitting to add it in now as September 3, 1963 was the day John J. Spooner passed away.
 Here is his obituary from the New York Times.

 The obit although a nice tribute, doesn't begin to touch upon the life he led.
 He spent his last 5 years living with us in Mastic Beach and my main regret is, if I only knew then what I know now....the things I could of learned from him.

 This photo was taken when Jack first joined the Marines at age 15 in 1901.
 Notice he has no stripes yet.
-He got as far a s a Corporal before he was found out to be under age about a year later and sent home, But not before he served time in the Phillipines and became friends with author Damon Runyon.
-I am assuming the sargent standing next to him may of been his recruiter?
+He served time in the Phillipines and became friends with author Damon Runyon.
+(Guys & Dolls) I am assuming the sargent standing next to him may of been his recruiter?
 Jack renlisted in WWI and became a recruiting sargent himself.
 He did the same in WWII.
 I used to wear his dress blue jacket in 1968.
 (Sgt Pepper Era)

 COMMENDATION FROM WW 1 WHEN HE REENLISTED 15 YEARS LATER

 & WAS A RECRUITING SERGEANT IN TIMES SQUARE NYC

 These two go way back to the days when Jack Dempsey was Heavyweight Champion Of The World.
 They were partners for a time when Dempsey opened up his own resturant opposite the Madison Square Garden on 8th Ave.
 Here they are at The Stork Club in the 1940's